 - 5. To execute a program at an Auto Step rate: - a.
 Set the P register to the first address of the program to be executed. - b.
 Depress the AUTO STEP switch. - c.
 Adjust the AUTO STEP display rate control. - d.
-Depress the AUTO STEP switch again to cancel the function and stop program execution.
+When enough of the program has been executed, depress the AUTO STEP switch again to cancel the function.
 The only way to exit from the Auto Step mode is to depress the AUTO STEP switch again.
 In the Auto Step mode, halt and jump instructions are executed but the computer will not stop.
 Neither will program execution be affected by depressing the STOP switch.
 The computer will continue cycling through memory until the AUTO STEP switch is again depressed.